MitsukiUsui/blastadmin/README.md

     -> blastadmin provides you a **simple wrapped interface!**
 * For those who are tired of remembering and specifying long filepath to the database every time you run a search.
     -> blastadmin enables you to specify database by a **unique identifier you assign**, such as "nr"!
-* For those who don't want to pay attention to avoiding a search with the same query-database pair, in order not to waste computer resources.
+* For those who want to cache search results and save computer resources.
     -> blastadmin keeps track of the **search history** and runs a search only when needed!

 ## Installation